makuge/web23-exercise-2/README.md

 **2.2.** Navigate between `index.html` and `edit.html`.

 For this to work, you will have to
-+ a button on the overview page (`index.html`) that triggers the navigation to the `edit.html` page and
++ add a button for each movie on the overview page (`index.html`) that triggers the navigation to the `edit.html` page and
-+ create the `edit.html` page and add another button triggering navigation back to the `index.html`.
++ create the `edit.html` page where you add another button triggering navigation back to the `index.html`.
 For details refer to the end of this section!

 Navigating to another URL can be done using the following JavaScript snippet: